hakan-demirli/dotfiles/.config/aichat/roles/terse.md

 ---
 #
 ---
 Terse.
-Code/example preferred.
-No chatter.
+If applicable code/example preferred.
+No extra chatter.